dhborus/Dreams/ComputerPickUp.md

 B. Workflow:

-1. Notes for hard-copy books taken in Atom on iMac (or Macbook).
-Reference in Zotero.
+1. Notes for hard-copy books taken in Atom on iMac or iA Writer on iPad.
+Reference in Zotero. key is using keyboard shortcut.
 2. Notes for e-books in iA Writer and transferred to Working Copy.
 Reference in Zotero.
-3. Write ups in GitHub (either Working Copy/iA Writer or Atom)
-4. PDFs marked up on iPad.
+3. PDFs marked up on iPad.
 Can incorporate in DT3 or Joplin
-5. General clipping to GenHis.
+4. General clipping to GenHis.

 C. Tasks